Comment on page

 Initially applied at 50 bps of AUM but can be bought back by the vault manager for 25 bps.

-The Enzyme Council owned shares can be bought back in the equivalent value of $MLN, by the vault manager at 25 bps.
+Enzyme owned shares can be bought back in the equivalent value of $MLN, by the vault manager at 25 bps.
 The $MLN is then burned.
-The “50% discount” encourages the vault manager to take care of this process rather than the Council having to.
+The “50% discount” encourages the vault manager to take care of this process rather than Enzyme having to.

 The protocol fee is charged each time that a fund: